 Glad you asked.
 Here are the steps:

-1. Contact the Chief Commissioner by email at email@example.com and let him know you are interested.
+1. Contact the Chief Commissioner by email at firstname.lastname@example.org and let us know you are interested.

-2. We will send you a link for the person that is going to be your Group Scoutmaster (GSM) to obtain their Vulnerable Sector Police Record Check.
+2. We will send you a link for the person that is proposed to be your Group Scoutmaster (GSM) to obtain their Vulnerable Sector Police Record Check.